What does your Terms of Service mean by “pornographic” content?

-Our Terms of Service prohibits “pornographic content”.
+Our Terms of Service prohibits “pornographic” and “predominantly sexual” material.
 We’re occasionally asked what that means.

 The reason we have this rule is that some of our “family-friendly site” customers refuse to use a hosting company that hosts any pornographic sites.
-They’ve asked us whether we host any pornographic sites, and they’d cancel their service with us if the answer was “yes”.
+They’ve asked us whether we host pornographic sites, and told us they’d cancel their service with us if the answer was “yes”.

 This raises the old question of “what is pornography?”
-Sometimes “pornography” is obvious — but on the other hand, we’re not prudes, and some artistic nudity or erotica is not even remotely pornographic.
-Unfortunately, the dividing line is nearly impossible to define in advance.
+Sometimes “pornography” is obvious — but on the other hand, much “artistic nudity” and “literary erotica” aren’t pornographic because sex isn’t the sole or predominant purpose.
+Unfortunately, the exact dividing line is nearly impossible to define in advance.

-If the answer is “yes” (or even “maybe”), we’re probably not the right hosting company for you to choose, unfortunately.
+If the answer is “yes” (or even “maybe”), we’re probably not the right hosting company to choose, unfortunately.